 Basic and diluted EPS are calculated in accordance with ASC 260, "Earnings Per Share".
 Under ASC 260, basic earnings per share is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding for the period.
 Diluted EPS includes the potential dilution from the exercise of stock options and warrants for common shares using the treasury stock method.
 The numerator in calculating both basic and diluted EPS for each year is the reported net income.
-The denominator is based on the following weighted average number of common shares:
+There were no outstanding stock options or warrants at December 31, 2022 and 2021.